beginning of content

 What types of medicines can I become dependent on?

 Do not stop taking these medicines suddenly.
-If you are on a high dose you will need to slowly reduce the dose.
+If you are on a high dose, you will need to slowly reduce the dose to reduce the chance of withdrawal effects or complications.

 What types of medicines can I become addicted to?

-Some medicines should only be used for a short time (days or weeks) because of the chance of becoming addicted.
-These medicines can have mind altering properties.
-A prescription from your doctor is needed and there are limits on the amount of medicine that you can get.
+Some of these medicines should only be used for a short time (days or weeks) because of the chance of addiction.
+You need a prescription from your doctor to buy these medicines.
+There is also a limit on the amount of medicine that you can get.

 Opioid pain relief medicines